A jolly holiday in Minneapolis

 Every year, I go to downtown for the festivities.
 I go to a holiday show at the Dakota nightclub and Handel's "Messiah" at Orchestra Hall.
 I stop by the Holidazzle holiday village in Loring Park.

 I don't stay overnight.
 I live here, after all.

-But looking around on Travelocity, I found a cut-rate room at Graves 601, the sleek luxury hotel across from Target Center.
+But looking around, I found a deal for a room at a sleek luxury hotel across from Target Center.
 I got a two-for-one deal for a holiday ballet.
-I heard about a great happy hour right on the Holidazzle route.
+I heard about a great happy hour on Nicollet Mall.

 That's how I realized I could be a tourist in my own hometown.

 Minneapolis might not be Chicago, but you can park here for less than the price of a fancy dinner.
 Cruising into the LaSalle ramp, I parked, hoisted my tiny bag and walked to Block E on Hennepin Avenue.